tylerjromeo/nolandel-notes/session6/journal.md

 * Morelian and Torshuul went into town to learn more, while the party headed north towards the energy
 * Climbed a cliff to continue north, and fought some mountain lions in the woods

+Nex
-Next session: we arrive at the site of the Mysterious Storm Energy
+ session: we arrive at the site of the Mysterious Storm Energy